Nanzhao: Forced migrations

+The southwest region also saw resettlement of Tang colonists.
+In 664, soldiers were sent by the Tang court to attempt to settle and exert influence over Nanzhao.
+During the subsequent wars, about 200,000 soldiers total were sent to Nanzhao over the course of two centuries with most failing to return.
+Those that did not die were variously resettled by Nanzhao or sold as slaves.
+Nanzhao raids into their frontier borders with China also brought back many Han Chinese slaves.
+Beyond, resettlement that happened due to war, Han Chinese fleeing famine, war or the Tang state also resettled in Nanzhao.

 Bamar

 Nanzhao's invasions of the Pyu city-states brought with them the Bamar people (Burmese people), who originally lived in present-day Qinghai and Gansu.
 The Bamar would form the Pagan Kingdom in medieval Myanmar.
 In 849, a fortified settlement was established along the Irrawaddy River, possibly to help Nanzhao pacify the area.
 It was situated at the confluence of the Irrawaddy and the Chindwin tributary to the west of an irrigated rice plain.

 According to Burmese chronicles, after the Nanzhao invasions, a semi-mythical warrior-king named Pyusawhti arose.
 He was a giant and an excellent archer who came to Pagan and defeated a great bird, a great boar, a great tiger, and a flying squirrel.
 Legendary accounts say he was born from the union of a prince of the sun and a dragon egg or that he was a scion of the Shakya lineage of Tagaung.
 It is speculated that he was connected to the ruling dynasty of Nanzhao in some way due to practicing the same naming system.
 Pyusawhti and his descendants for seven generations used the same patronymic naming tradition that the Nanzhao kings practiced: the last part of a father's name is used as the first part of the son's name.
 It is also said that Pyusawhti achieved victory over the Chinese, which likely refers to Nanzhao defeating the Tang dynasty in a battle that Pyusawhti may have participated in.